hugithordarson/nolips/README.md

 ## 3. The WOLips server

-I didn't mention this yesterday, since I don't think many people use it.
-I use it though and recently fixed it up in WOLips to keep it working.

-This is really just a simple HTTP server that runs inside Eclipse, allowing you to invoke actions in Eclipse through URLs in some locations in an application's dev UI.
-The most common one is probably clicking a stack trace element on an exception page, which opens the corresponding Java file and navigates to the clicked line.
+A simple HTTP server that runs inside Eclipse, allowing you to invoke actions in Eclipse through URLs.
+The most common action is probably clicking a stack trace element on an exception page, which opens the corresponding Java file and navigates to the clicked line.
 Bears mentioning since it's actually quite useful/convenient and probably simple to implement in any IDE.

 ## 4. Creation of WO-specific "Launch configurations"

 Probably mostly redundant today.
-This was useful since it took care of generating a classpath, which was especially convenient for Ant projects.
+Was useful since it took care of generating a classpath, which was especially convenient for Ant projects.
 It's a little nice since it has a separate UI for setting WO-specific properties, and you can change the default properties for new applications.
 But if you're always running the same applications (which I think most current WO developers do) that becomes less important.

 I haven't used this functionality in years (stopped using it since it can generate a broken classpath for maven projects).
 I prefer to start my WO applications as plain Java applications, passing any arguments via program arguments/VM Arguments.
 So; might be a "nice to have" but not a neccessity.

+Note: This actually takes care of setting the working directory for the application as well, setting it to the WOLips build directory.
+This might not be required though, see #1.

 ## 5. The component template editor / Element API editor

 Now, this is the real doozy

-1. It knows that folders ending with ".wo" are "packages" that are essentially treated as single files when working with them.
-Double clicking a ".wo" folder will open a split editor with the .html at the top and the .wod at the bottom.
+1. WO component template folders (folders ending with ".wo") get treated more or less as single files in the UI.
+Double clicking a ".wo" folder will open a split editor for both the contained .html and the .wod.
 Regarding this, not many people know that WO actually supports _not_ having a .wo folder, but you can also just have a single HTML-file as your component template, using inline tags for any dynamic elements.
 I vastly prefer this style, since I never write use .wod files - but this is still rarely used since WOLips doesn't really support single file templates.

 * Parsing WO templates, validation etc.
 * Autocompletion for element names (WOElement subclasses on the classpath), binding names (by parsing the .api XML files), valid keypaths for bindings (public fields and methods, matching the KVC conventions - or fixed values from the API) etc.
 * More stuff to come...
+* API editor
+* .woo editor (displaygroups)
+* Outline viewer